Edey dominates, Purdue beats Ohio State in Big Ten semis

 Roddy Gayle Jr. led Ohio State (16-19) with a career-high 20 points, 16 in the first half.
 The freshman made 5 of 6 from long range.

+“Just being able to see him grow over these past couple weeks, just how fast he’s been able to pick up on stuff and he’s been able to get to it, especially during this Big Ten tournament,” Justice Sueing said.
+“It shows the growth and progression he was able to make but also what’s to come.
+Roddy is going to be a great player for Ohio State University.”

-Justice Sueing added 15 points.
+Sueing had 15 points.
 Leading scorer Brice Sensabaugh missed his second game in a row because of a sore knee, and the Buckeyes came up short after winning five of six following a nine-game losing streak.

 It was 61-55 when Ohio State’s Bruce Thornton missed a pull-up jumper with just over five minutes left.
 Edey grabbed the rebound and made two free throws before Smith drove for a layup to bump the lead to 10.